MananTank/radioactive-store/README.md

 ## ⚛ Create Global State with `createGS`

-Create a Global State in your main file (index.js) for your app by calling `createGS` with the state object, before rendering App.
+Create a Global State in your main file of your app  by calling `createGS` with the state object.
 That's it ! 🙌

 **Example**